Week-by-week guide to pregnancy

 It's 'all systems go' inside your pregnant belly.
 There's still a lot more growing to do, but everything's in place.

 You have an extra organ in your body that wasn't there 14 weeks ago, and that's the placenta.
 The placenta is pancake shaped – the word placenta means 'flat cake' in Latin.
 It's full of blood and pumps out nutrients, oxygen and hormones, while removing waste products such as carbon dioxide.
 The placenta is firmly attached to your womb and links up with your baby through the umbilical cord.

 Your blood and the baby's blood come into close contact in the placenta – but they won't ever mix.
 That's because you might be different blood groups, and mixing them up could be dangerous.
 Your body's thought of everything!

 Love, love, love

 Make love, not war with your partner.
 Relationships can come under strain when you're pregnant, due to all kinds of financial and practical worries.
-You might start arguing about big things, like sex and money, and smaller things, like whose turn it is to put out the recycling (not yours, you shouldn't be lugging anything around during pregnancy!).
+You might start arguing about big things, like sex and money, and smaller things, like whose turn it is to put out the recycling.
 Talk about your feelings and involve your partner as much as possible at scans and antenatal classes.
 Tommy's, the baby charity, has more advice on relationships and pregnancy.

 Many women love it when their breasts get bigger.
 However others hate the extra weight, as it gives them backache, and swollen breasts can be painful.
 You could also get stretch marks and big blue veins.
 As usual, your hormones are to blame, along with the extra blood that's now circulating around your body.